 Talent checking for dissociation.

-Talent adding culture media to the reaction.
+Talent adding culture media to the reaction. (take 2)

 Incubate the cell suspension with 0.05 milligrams of DNase I (‘one’) [1], then immediately dissociate the cell clusters and the DNA by pipetting up and down with a Pasteur pipette [2].
-Wash the retinal cell suspension twice with chemically defined culture medium, or CDCM [3].
+Wash the retinal cell suspension twice with chemically defined culture medium, or CDM [3].

 Talent adding DNase I to the cells.